-The depression, anxiety and emotional instability that followed are some of the personal struggles the 29-year-old Guerrero reveals in her new memoir, "In the Country We Love: My Family Divided."
-She also discusses her later development as an actress and working in the popular Netflix series "Orange Is the New Black" and The CW's "Jane the Virgin."
+The depression, anxiety and emotional instability that followed are some of the personal struggles the 29-year-old actress reveals in her new memoir, "In the Country We Love: My Family Divided."
+She also discusses her later development as an actress and working on the popular Netflix series "Orange Is the New Black" and The CW's "Jane The Virgin."

-The 257-page book from Henry Holt and Co. and in audio through Audible.com, illustrates one of the heartbreaks of today's immigration crisis: U.S.-born children who are left alone when their parents are deported.
-About 4.1 million American children have at least one parent who lives in the United States illegally, according to the Migration Policy Institute.
+In essence, the 257-pages book, just released by Henry Holt and Co., illustrates one of the heartbreaks of today's immigration crisis: U.S.-born children who are left alone when their parents are deported.
+About 4.1 million American children have at least one parent who lives in the U.S. illegally, according to the Migration Policy Institute.